 Health Economics Unit

 The Health Economics Unit was previously called Health Economics Unit at Zambart (HEUZ).
-Zambart has been conducting health economics related research since late 1990 when it was a research project.
-The HEU aims to contribute positively to the performance of health systems in Zambia and surrounding region through informing health policy and enhancing technical and managerial capacity.
-Its foundation is grounded in research excellence in health economics and related health system issues in developing world.
+Zambart has been conducting health economics-related research since late 1990 when it was a research project.
+The HEU aims to contribute positively to the performance of health systems in Zambia and the surrounding region by informing health policy and enhancing technical and managerial capacity.
+Its foundation is grounded in research excellence in health economics and related health system issues in the developing world.

-HEUZ works to help improve the performance of health systems in Zambia and surrounding region through informing health policy and enhancing technical and managerial capacity.
+HEUZ works to help improve the performance of health systems in Zambia and the surrounding region by informing health policy and enhancing technical and managerial capacity.
 Its foundation is grounded in the need for research excellence in health economics and related health system issues in the developing world.

 To become a world-class leader in health economics and health systems research in Zambia.

-To play a key role in providing expert policy advice on health related policies in Zambia and surrounding region.
+To play a key role in providing expert policy advice on health-related policies in Zambia and the surrounding region.
 To achieve this, the HEUZ pursues a balance of mainstream and developmental health economics drawing on a strong human resource base with a full range of relevant skills and a diversity of nationalities and backgrounds.

-To provide economic guidance to aid policy decision on rational use of scarce resources to maximising health gain through conducting health economics research and capacity building in Zambia and surrounding countries.
+To provide economic guidance to aid policy decisions on the rational use of scarce resources to maximise health gain through conducting health economics research and capacity building in Zambia and surrounding countries.

-In pursuant of an improved health policy and system towards the realisation of our vision.
+In pursuant to an improved health policy and system towards the realisation of our vision.

 To develop capacity in health economics and related health systems research to improve technical skills in health economics and related research, and contributed to the improvement of health systems in Zambia and the surrounding region.

-To provide technical support to the Zambian Ministry of Health (MoH) and it’s cooperating partners towards improved health financing, costing and expenditure system to aid the translation of health policies into practical programmes.
+To provide technical support to the Zambian Ministry of Health (MoH) and its cooperating partners towards improved health financing, costing and expenditure systems to aid the translation of health policies into practical programmes.